 According to redd surveys, Bull Trout spawner distributions show minor variations both within and among tributaries of the Halfway River.
-Although some areas consistently saw redd activity from 2016 to 2022, many areas of high-quality spawning habitat were not used in each year.
+Although some areas consistently saw redd activity from 2016 to 2023, many areas of high-quality spawning habitat had zero redds in some years.
 Historic peak count surveys also noted annual changes in Bull Trout distributions, and increased spawning outside of wildlife habitat areas created in 2000 to protect critical Bull Trout spawning habitat (Diversified Environmental Services and Mainstream Aquatics Ltd 2011, 2013).

-A multitude of factors could describe temporal variation in spawner distribution, including variability in spawner abundance.
-Also, it is uncertain whether Bull Trout return to the same spawning tributary each year, which could have implications for tributary-specific and system-wide changes in redd abundance and distribution.
-Discharge may affect spawner timing and distribution (e.g., Sinnatamby et al. 2018), and discharge during the Bull Trout migration has thus far varied considerably.
+Preliminary telemetry data suggest Bull Trout exhibit diverse spawning behaviour, including repeat spawning within the same tributary, spawning in different tributaries in consecutive years, and skip-spawning (Hatch et al. 2024).
+This variation is likely related to Bull Trout behaviour variability and annual environmental conditions within the watershed.
+Discharge may affect spawner timing and distribution (e.g., Sinnatamby et al. 2018), and discharge during the Bull Trout migration has varied considerably from 2016 to 2023 (Figure 3.1).
 Preliminary data suggest years with high discharge may be associated with higher GAUC redd abundance in smaller tributaries such as Fiddes and Turnoff Creeks.
 Changes in water temperature or groundwater discharge can also affect the distribution and abundance of spawning salmonids (e.g., Baxter and McPhail 1999).
 We will continue to monitor redd distribution in the Halfway Watershed to investigate the complex nature of redd site selection.